 Key actions: Purges and drives out Phlegm-Fluids.

-Because it is a formula often recommended to treat the pattern 'Phlegm-Fluids in the hypochondrium' of which mitral valve prolapse is a symptom.
+Because it is a formula often recommended to treat the pattern '/tcm-education-center/patterns/phlegm-fluids-in-the-hypochondrium' of which mitral valve prolapse is a symptom.

 Its main actions are: Relieves water retention and congestion of Fluids.
 Cools swellings and reduces inflammation when applied topically.
 Strong purgative, driving water and Food Stagnation out though the stool.